-Join leading scientists and other innovators, public health advocates, and other stakeholders April 19-22, 2021, for a virtual summit showcasing progress in Alzheimer’s disease research.
-Participants also will identify gaps and opportunities toward the goal of precision medicine for Alzheimer’s treatment and prevention.
+On April 19-22, 2021, leading scientists and other innovators, public health advocates, and other stakeholders met for a virtual summit showcasing progress in Alzheimer’s disease research.
+Participants also identified gaps and opportunities toward the goal of precision medicine for Alzheimer’s treatment and prevention.

 About the 2021 NIH Alzheimer's Research Summit

 NIH Alzheimer's Research Summits are key strategic planning meetings tied to the implementation of the first goal of the National Plan to Address Alzheimer's Disease: to effectively treat and prevent Alzheimer's disease by 2025.
 They bring together a multi-stakeholder community including government, industry, academia, private foundation, and patient advocacy groups, to further integrated, translational Alzheimer’s research.
 The goal is to accelerate the development of effective, disease-modifying, and palliative therapies for the cognitive as well as neuropsychiatric symptoms of Alzheimer's disease.